Photograph (c) Yellowstone National Park

 In 2009, we began releasing Trumpeter Swans at Summer Lake Wildlife Area with a goal of restoring a healthy, viable, and sustainable breeding population of Trumpeter Swans to eastern Oregon.

-By the end of 2017, the Project has released a total of 112 Trumpeters at Summer Lake Wildlife Area.
+By December 2018 the Project has released a total of 116 Trumpeters at Summer Lake Wildlife Area.
 Trumpeter Swans in the project receive green neck collars for tracking.

 Your donation to the Oregon Restoration Project helps bring Trumpeter Swans back to Oregon.